phpbench/phpbench/README.md

 Features:

-- Generate reports
+- Generate reports.
-- Records memory statistics
-- Run iterations in separate processes
+- Benchmarks are executed in a separate process, effectively with no overhead.
+- Memory usage statistics in addition to time.
-- Support for parameterized benchmarking cases and matrixes
+- Support for parameterized benchmarking cases.
-- Per-project configuration
+- Per-project configuration.
 - Dump benchmark results as XML and generate reports later
 - Run one or more (setup) parameterized methods before the benchmark
 - Nice command line interface
-- Add custom report generators
+- Implement your own Report Generators
+- Implement your own Progress Loggers
-- Add custom progress loggers
+- Utilize [Tabular](https://github.com/phpbench/Tabular) for creating custom
+  reports.
 - More

-**DISCLAIMER**: This library is in rapid develpomenet and it should not be considered stable.
-The official documentation is a work in progress and this documentation could be incorrect.
+**DISCLAIMER**: **2015-09-07**: This library is in rapid develpomenet and it should not be considered stable and the below documnetation may not be accurate.
+However, the application should generally retain its current form in the stable release.

 Why?
 ----